 H.E.
 Sania Nishtar, Special Assistant to the Prime Minister, Pakistan

-“We believe the MPI is highly related to the SDG related measurements.
-We are pleased to report that both MPI and SDGs feature prominently in Pakistan’s recently launched initiative Ehsaas, which aims to address poverty and inequality.”
+“We believe the MPI is highly relevant to the SDGs and related measurements.
+I am pleased to report that both MPI and SDGs feature prominently in Pakistan’s recently launched umbrella initiative Ehsaas, which aims to address poverty and inequality.”

 “Pakistan will report its MPI metrics as soon as UN opens the relevant portal I believe this is scheduled for October 22nd this year.”

 “We hope to release new MPI figures by the middle of next year.”

 “The Ehsaas framework includes the national strategy for the development of statistics to strengthen the quality and availability of statistics by the Pakistan Bureau of Statistics.
 We would like to ensure the independence of statistics so the government has access to a credible and reliable base of evidence which we believe is critical to support the design and evaluation of policies.”